Estimated reading time: 8 minutes

 They receive no compensation for the products being purchased.

 The investor pays the fee, and the client has no penalties if they move their funds to another institution, except for the closeout fee.

 I am sure by now you all have an opinion.
 Let me say there is no perfect answer.

-If you have less than $100,000 many advisors will not work with you on a fee only or fee based option, as the earnings don’t properly compensate them for their time and effort.
+If you have less than $100,000, many advisors will not work with you on a fee-only or fee-based option, as the earnings don’t adequately compensate them for their time and effort.

 Many investors don’t like the thought of writing a cheque for the fee.
-If they have $200,000 and the fee is 2% then the cost is $4,000.
+If they have $200,000 and the fee is 2%, then the cost is $4,000.